sjnakib/portfolio-v3/specification.md

 ## Overview and Goals

 This document provides a comprehensive technical specification for building a stunning, beautiful, and simple portfolio website with world-class UX and UI design using Next.js.
-The primary goal is to create a fast, accessible, modern portfolio that gives a hiring manager an immediate — within 10–20 seconds — clear sense of your professional background, technical skill level, the types of work you do, and provides an easy path to your resume and contact information.
+The primary goal is to create a fast, accessible, modern portfolio that gives a hiring manager an immediate — within 10–20 seconds — clear sense of your academic background, technical skill level, the types of work you do, and provides an easy path to your resume and contact information.

 The portfolio should:
-1. Showcase professional work (websites for clients and UI/UX designs)
+1. Showcase both academic achievements and practical work (websites for clients and UI/UX mockups)
 2. Present information in a clear, concise manner optimized for the 10-20 second scanning behavior of recruiters
 3. Feature excellent aesthetics with responsive design and exceptional UX
 4. Balance creativity with usability, avoiding overwhelming or overly complicated features